 Spend the Day Fishing

 Spend a day out on the water with a deep-sea fishing charter.
 Companies like Fish Noosa provide small-group experiences for half and full-day trips.
 You’ll also get all your bait, tackle, rods, and catering take of, so all you have to bring is your sunnies and fun attitude.
 They tailor each trip to the passengers on board, so you get the most out of the day.
-Their boat is a Bass Straight Offshore 30 that has a cruising speed of 27 knots, as well as a covered rear deck, freshwater tap, and onboard toilet.
+Their boat is a Bass Strait Offshore 30 that has a cruising speed of 27 knots, as well as a covered rear deck, fresh water tap, and onboard toilet.
 If offshore fishing is a bit too intense, there are also boat hire companies along the Noosa River.
 You can hire a small boat, rods, and tackle to explore and fish the river and its canals yourself.

 Go Horse Riding

 Discover a different perspective of Noosa from the back of a horse.
 Join the team at family-owned Noosa Horse Riding for a guided ride at Lake Weyba or Noosa’s North Shore.
 Each experience has different skill levels, including novice, beginner, and advanced, to suit riders of all abilities.
 You’ll enjoy the beautiful scenery, spot wildlife, and even enjoy a dip in the water with your horse.
 It’s a truly memorable experience.
 You can also arrange lessons and private tours for special occasions such as date nights, birthdays, and proposals.